nunocoracao/n9o.xyz/content/posts/202310-blowfish-tutorial/index.md

 ## Ship it

-Only thing missing is to ship your site.
-For this I am using [Firebase](https://firebase.google.com/) for hosting.
-Got to firebase and create a new project.
-Once that is done, let’s switch to the CLI since it will make it easier to configure everything.
+The only thing missing is to ship your site.
+I will be using [Firebase](https://firebase.google.com/) for hosting - it’s a free alternative and provides more advanced features if you are creating something more complex.
+Go to firebase and create a new project.
+Once that is done, let’s switch to the CLI as it will make it easier to configure everything.

 Let’s install firebase’s CLI - if not on Mac check [install instructions on Firebase](https://firebase.google.com/docs/cli).
 ```bash
 brew install firebase
 ```

-Now let’s login and init firebase hosting for the project.
+Now log in and init firebase hosting for the project.

 ```bash
 firebase login